UEFA Euro 1996: Group matches

 Group B had Western European France and Spain, along with Balkan World Cup participants Romania and Bulgaria.
 France and Spain dominated the group, with France avenging Bulgaria for the 1994 qualification debacle, and World Cup quarter-finalists Romania going home, with no points and only one goal scored.

 Groups C and D saw the Czech Republic and Croatia, whose national teams had only recently come into existence, qualify for the knockout stage.
 The Czechs lost to Germany, the eventual group winners, in their opener, but then defeated Italy and drew with Russia.
 Italy's defeat meant they had to beat Germany in their final game to progress, but the World Cup finalists could only manage a 0–0 draw and were eliminated.
 In Group D, Croatia qualified for the quarter-finals, with wins over Turkey (1–0) and Denmark (3–0).
 The loss to the Croats ultimately sent the Danes, the surprise champions of 1992, home.
 Turkey became the first team since the introduction of a group stage to be eliminated without gaining a point or scoring a goal.

 The other three quarter-finalists were Portugal (whose "Golden Generation" was competing at its first major tournament), Spain, and a France team featuring a young Zinedine Zidane.

 Quarter-finals and semi-finals

 The knockout stage was characterised by negative, defensive play; as a result, only nine goals were scored in the seven games and four of the matches were decided on penalties.
 The first quarter-final between the hosts and Spain ended goalless, after Spain had two goals disallowed and two claims for a penalty denied.
 The English progressed 4–2 on spot kicks.
-France and Netherlands also played out a 0–0 draw, with France winning the penalty shootout 5–4.
+France and the Netherlands also played out a 0–0 draw, with France winning the penalty shootout 5–4.
 Jürgen Klinsmann opened the scoring for Germany in their match against Croatia.
 A goal from Davor Šuker evened the score after 51 minutes, before Matthias Sammer of Germany scored eight minutes later, and the game ended 2–1 to Germany.
-Czech Republic progressed after beating Portugal 1–0.
+The Czech Republic progressed after beating Portugal 1–0.